Hollywood's finest writers and producers could not have scripted it any better.

 Tiller also endeared himself to Purdue fans everywhere with his personality and humility.

-In January of 2008, Tiller was awarded the Order of the Griffin, one of Purdue's highest honors that is given to individuals whose commitment to the University goes well beyond the call of duty, and whose strength and vision have greatly benefited the institution.
+In January of 2008, Tiller was awarded the Order of the Griffin, one of Purdue's highest honors, which is given to individuals whose commitment to the university goes well beyond the call of duty, and whose strength and vision have greatly benefited the institution.
 He was appointed head coach emeritus by the board of trustees Nov.
 21, 2008.